Aeldit/MC-Resource-Packs/CTM_OF_Fabric/README.md

 ## Credits

-The textures from the Biomes O' Plenty mod have NOT been made by me, I simply modified them to be connected.
+The base textures from the Biomes O' Plenty mod have NOT been made by me, I simply modified them to be connected.
 To get the mod, go there : https://modrinth.com/mod/biomes-o-plenty

 ***